Blazemeter/taurus/site/dat/docs/Reporting.md

   dump-csv: filename to export data in CSV format
 ```

-### Dump Summary for Jenkins Plot Plugin
+### Dump Summary for Jenkins Plugins

-Two options `dump-csv` and `dump-xml` allows to export final cumulative stats into files that can be used
+Two options `dump-xml` and `dump-csv` allows to export final cumulative stats into files that can be used
-by [Jenkins Plot Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin) to plot historical data
+by  [Jenkins Performance Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin) and [Jenkins Plot Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Plot+Plugin) to plot historical data
 inside Jenkins.
-Prefer CSV as it is much easier to use with Plot Plugin.
-XML format also can be used with
+CSV to use with Plot Plugin.
+XML format is for Performance Plugin.
-other tools to automate results processing.

 Field names with explanations:
  -   `label` - is the sample group for which this CSV line presents the stats.
 Empty label means total of all labels